Binh-SPU/Web-Crawler/README.md

 - Follow the instructions shown on the console to start the crawling process.

 - To display the connectivity graph, right click on the "display_graph.html" and choose "Open with Live Server" in Visual Studio Code.
-If you don't have "Open with Live Server" tab at the bottom right corner of VS code.
-Then, please install that extension.

 ## Reflection